 ROSE FACE MASK

 I love rosewater as a skincare ingredient so it only makes sense to include a recipe for a rose face mask in this post.
 I found a recipe for this mask on Kale & Caramel and my skin loved it.
-I like to make this in fresh batches so I sue 2-3 tablespoons of oats (once again, blended on a high speed) 1 tablespoon of culinary-grade rose petals and just enough rose water to make this into a paste/mask (about 2 tablespoons).
+I like to make this in fresh batches so I use 2-3 tablespoons of oats (once again, blended on high speed) 1 tablespoon of culinary-grade rose petals and just enough rose water to make this into a paste/mask (about 2 tablespoons).
 I keep this one for 10-15 minutes before rinsing off and follow up with my usual skincare routine.

 There are a ton of different DIY treatments with oats out there, but as always, I want to remind you guys to remember to do your own research before trying them out and patch-test if you using ingredients that your skin isn’t familiar with.
 I think that one of the best DIY treatments with oats, and one that will almost never irritate your skin, is a simple bath soak with powdered oats.
-If you have eczema, or like me you find that your skin is constantly dry and itchy, I guarantee that the soak will bring instant relief to your skin.
+If you have eczema, or like me, you find that your skin is constantly dry and itchy, I guarantee that the soak will bring instant relief to your skin.